 Students are assigned a lunch number/account at the beginning of the school term.
-Pre-payment for extra lunch items is encouraged.
+Pre-payment for extra lunch items is encouraged, and can be calculated by multiplying the number of days a child wishes to eat by the price of (breakfast/lunch).
 Funds received and not utilized during the school year "will carryover" into the next academic year.